-Fine cellist, homegrown music distinguish Estonian Symphony concert
+Fine cellist, homegrown music distinguish Estonian Symphony concert16. november 2013.

 Estonia was one of the three Baltic states suppressed by Soviet Russia in 1940.
 Thursday night at the Kravis Center, this tiny state of 1.5 million people sent a credible symphony orchestra of 76 players to perform music by Tormis, Dvořák and Brahms in the Regional Arts Concert Series.